 This section describes how you can add new policies and create a new VM template, and maintain compliance of all VMs previously created from the original VM template.
-Figure 13 shows this scenario before adding new policies.
+The following figure shows this scenario before adding new policies.

-figure 13 VM Template C, Before Adding New Policies
+VM Template C, Before Adding New Policies

-- 1 Deploy a VM from the VM template (VM Template C in Figure 13). - 2 Attach new policies to the VM. - 3 Remediate the VM to incorporate the new policies into the baseline VM. - 4 Convert the VM to a new VM template (VM Template D in Figure 14).

-- 5 Search for all VMs created from the original VM template (C). - All VMs previously deployed from the original VM template (C) will not have the new policies attached.
-You can search for all those VMs that were deployed from the original VM template (C), attach the new policies to those VMs, then remediate them to bring them into compliance with the new set of policies and the new VM template (D). - 6 Attach the new policies to all the VMs deployed from VM templates (C). - 7 Remediate all those VMs to bring them into compliance. - Instruct your users to use the new VM template (D) to create VMs.
+- 1. Deploy a VM from the VM template (VM Template C in the previous figure). - 2.
+Attach new policies to the VM. - 3.
+Remediate the VM to incorporate the new policies into the baseline VM. - 4.
+Convert the VM to a new VM template (VM Template D in the previous figure). - 5.
+Search for all VMs created from the original VM template (C).
+All VMs previously deployed from the original VM template (C) will not have the new policies attached.
+You can search for all those VMs that were deployed from the original VM template (C), attach the new policies to those VMs, then remediate them to bring them into compliance with the new set of policies and the new VM template (D). - 6.
+Attach the new policies to all the VMs deployed from VM templates (C). - 7.
+Remediate all those VMs to bring them into compliance. - 8.
+Instruct your users to use the new VM template (D) to create VMs.
 All VMs deployed from the new VM template are compliant and do not need remediation.
 However, they do require a compliance scan.
+This process is made easier by performing the Genealogy action for the original VM template, because all VMs previously deployed from the template are grouped together.
+For details about performing actions on a group of related VMs and VM templates, see "Genealogy of VMs" on page 117.

-Figure 14 shows this scenario after all steps have been completed.
+The following figure shows this scenario after all steps have been completed.

-figure 14 VM Template D, After Attaching Two New Policies
+VM Template D, After Attaching Two New Policies

-5 Virtualization Service Tasks
+Chapter 5: Virtualization Service Tasks